nasa/fprime/Autocoders/Python/test/serialize4/README.md

 # Autocoders/Python/test/serialize4

-This directory contains unit tests for the Python enum XML code generator.
+This directory contains unit tests for the Python serialize XML code generator.

 To use this directory, you must have installed F Prime, and you must be inside the F Prime Python virtual environment.